 I used to think that the most important things a person could possess were money, good looks, and power.
 Now I realize that so many of those things are fake, fleeting, and so irrelevant and shallow that I shudder at my former definition of success.

-The person who selflessly helps another, seeking no recognition or even thanks, the person who manages to smile and be kind most of the time, and the person who doesn’t turn up his nose at a new custom, but remains open – he’s the one who I admire and want to spend my time with whether he has money or not.
+The person who selflessly helps another, seeking no recognition or even thanks, and manages to smile and be kind most of the time, plus doesn’t turn up his nose at a new custom, but remains open – he’s the one who I admire and want to spend my time with whether he has money or not.